 Shop in the Garden offers many tropical plants, from exquisite passionflower and fragrant crinum lilies to exotic flowering trees.
 Garden shoppers can even add a fun tropical touch to their homes or gardens with one of the Shop's fanciful flamingos.

-Caribbean Gardens: Journey to Paradise is an exhibition that combines the tradition and formality of Spanish gardens with the variety and vividness of Caribbean flora.
+Caribbean Gardens: Journey to Paradise is a Garden-wide exhibition that combines the tradition and formality of Spanish gardens with the variety and vividness of Caribbean flora with rich offerings in horticulture, education, and science for the whole family.